 Sunday afternoon offers three beloved chamber music works: Maurice Ravel’s Violin Sonata No. 2, Francis Poulenc’s Sonata for Clarinet and Piano in B-flat, Op.
 138 FP 138, and Claude Debussy’s Violin Sonata in G minor, L 140.
 Another favorite in a fresh guise will send us home smiling: Camille Saint-Saéns’ Carnival of the Animals, for piano, 4-hands.

-Donations: Would you like to have your donation listed in the program?
+SUPPORT THE FESTIVAL: Would you like to have your name listed in the program?
 Or receive a CD (or three) of selections from past performances?
-Then please visit our DONATE page.
+Then please visit SUPPORT THE FESTIVAL.